purplecubetech/purplecubetech/README.md

 - 👋 Hi, I’m @purplecubetech
-- 👀 I’m interested in fullstack web development
+- 👀 I’m a Mid-Level product engineer with core expertise in the DotNet framework(C#)
-- 🌱 I’m currently learning react.js
+- 🌱 I have professional experience in react.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking open to collaborations...
 - 📫 How to reach me : olise.omoruyi@gmail.com

 <!---